vboyev-MSFT/defender-docs/exposure-management/configure-data-connectors.md

 5. The data connector is now connected and will start ingesting data from the external source.

 > [!Note]
-> It may take up to an hour for data to start flowing after the data connector is configured.
+> It may take several hours for the connectors data to propagate to all experiences after the data connector is configured.

 ## Allowlist IP addresses